Stephen Dyer · May 15, 2018

 Few individuals have been as involved in Ohio political giving than ECOT founder Bill Lager and his cohorts.
-Since 2000, over $2.8 million dollars in campaign contributions have been given out from ECOT associated individuals to state and federal candidates.
-The overwhelming majority of these contributions went to Ohio Republicans.
-The primary source of these campaign dollars was almost certainly the more than $1 billion in taxpayer funds that were funneled to the school over its 18-year existence.
-ECOT-related contributions brought considerable influence along with them, which allowed the e-school to operate despite being the nation’s largest dropout factory and receiving 46 Fs out of a possible 53 grades on state report cards over the years.
+Since 2000, over $2.8 million dollars in campaign contributions have flowed from ECOT-associated individuals to state and federal candidates and party committees.
+The overwhelming majority of these contributions went to Republicans.
+All this while more than $1 billion in taxpayer funds were funneled to the school over its 18-year existence.
+In the wake of these contributions, state officials essentially allowed the e-school to operate despite a record of poor performance.